 Hi, I’m Rowan and Your 3D Printing Expert:

 Rowan Rolark is a Ph.D.
 Candidate at Northwestern University, exploring the intricacies of metal additive manufacturing.
-Specializing in directed energy deposition (DED) techniques, they investigate how changes in temperature and different alloy combinations impact the quality of printed metals.
+Specializing in directed energy deposition (DED) techniques, they investigate how to print critical structural metal parts with ‘the right properties in the right place.’
+Their work focuses on linking process physics, parameter selection, and mixed-material design to enhance the performance of metal parts.

 I earned my B.S. in Mechanical Engineering at the University of Hawai‘i at Mānoa where I first became fascinated by 3D printing.
 My journey began when I purchased my first $200 hobbyist printer as a creative outlet.
 Since then, I’ve immersed myself in a wide range of 3D printing technologies and materials, ranging from fused deposition modeling (FDM) for plastics; stereolithography (SLA), digital light projection (DLP), projection microstereolithography (PµSL), and computed axial lithography (CAL) for resins; and directed energy deposition (DED) for metals, with more to come!

-Outside of the lab, I love trying out new foods and traveling to new places.
+Outside of the lab, I love trying out new foods, traveling to new places.
 Currently, I’m on a mission to find the best boba shop in Chicago.
 On especially sunny days, you’ll probably find me skateboarding along the Chicago lakefront.